OM4OV: Leveraging Ontology Matching for Ontology Versioning: OM4OV Evaluation

+In the example, the reference shows \texttt{confof:dealsWith} is updated to \texttt{confof:hasSubjectArea}, but the OV system predicts \texttt{confof:dealsWith} is updated to \texttt{confof:reviewes}.
+This is not necessarily wrong, but it interprets ``deal with'' differently.
+It is vital to notice that the term ``equivalent'' in OV is weaker than that in OM.
+OV allows for roughly ``equivalent'' mappings.
+The entities mapped in OV can slightly alter their meanings in response to real-world changes in the domain or evolution of natural language. \item False mappings in OV can arise from different similarity thresholds, as shown here.

+In the example, if $similarity\_threshold = 0.90$, \texttt{sigkdd:Start\_of\_conference} in $O$ will be assigned to \textit{delete} entities as it does not have matching entities; If $similarity\_threshold = 0.80$, \texttt{sigkdd:Start\_of\_conference} in $O$ will be assigned to \textit{update} entities as it has a matching entity \texttt{sigkdd:startDate} in $O'$.
+Both results are valid because defining the boundary between matching and non-matching is context- and application-dependent.
+For example, the similarity threshold could be relatively higher in the biomedical domain to ensure that each term is unique, whereas the similarity threshold in the conference domain could be relatively lower to improve the interoperability of terminologies used in research conferences. \end{bracketenumerate}

-Figure~\ref{fig: evaluation-similarity-without-cr} studies the effect of varying similarity thresholds in Agent-OV.
-We change the similarity threshold from 0.9 to 1 to evaluate its effect on matching performance.
+We extend our analysis to other OAEI tracks and varying similarity thresholds.
+Figure~\ref{fig: evaluation-other} shows that the trends are consistent with other medium and large OAEI tracks evaluated on the OV testbed.
+Additionally, we observe a longer computation time in the Anatomy Track.
+Although Agent-OV has an optimisation module for the matching candidate selection process (inherited from Agent-OM), it is still insufficient for some OV tasks.
+There is a need to optimise the framework for OV in large-scale ontologies.
+Figure~\ref{fig: evaluation-similarity-without-cr} studies the effect of varying similarity thresholds for the Mouse ontology in Agent-OV.
+We change the similarity threshold from 1.00 to 0.80 to evaluate its effect on matching performance.
 While OV entities are classified into four different categories, each category requires a corresponding sub-measurement.
-Similarly to OM tasks, changes in hyperparameter settings in OV tasks lead to a trade-off between precision and recall.
+Similar to OM tasks, changes in hyperparameter settings in OV tasks lead to a trade-off between precision and recall.
 Moreover, the hyperparameter settings also influence the sub-measures.
 We find that the similarity threshold has no effect on detecting \textit{remain} entities, but significantly affects the detection of \textit{update} entities and slightly affects the detection of \textit{add} and \textit{delete} entities.
-Furthermore, detecting \textit{update} entities and detecting \textit{add} and \textit{delete} operations are negatively correlated.
-Lower similarity thresholds can result in more \textit{update} entities being detected, while higher similarity thresholds may find more \textit{add} and \textit{delete} entities.
-Our explanations for these trends are as follows.
+Detecting \textit{update} entities and detecting \textit{add} and \textit{delete} entities are negatively correlated, as is expected because a near-miss \textit{update} alignment will fall back to a pair of \textit{non-match} entities, one from each ontology.
+Therefore, lower similarity thresholds can result in more \textit{update} entities being detected, while higher similarity thresholds may find more \textit{add} and \textit{delete} entities.